pytorch/pytorch/README.md

 It's fairly easy to build with CPU.
 Visual Studio 2019 version 16.7.6 (MSVC toolchain version 14.27) or higher is recommended.

 Note on OpenMP: The desired OpenMP implementation is Intel OpenMP (iomp).
-In order to link against Intel OpenMP, you'll need to follow the steps [here](https://github.com/pytorch/pytorch/blob/master/docs/source/notes/windows.rst#building-from-source) to manually set up the buliding environment.
-Otherwise, Microsoft Visual C OpenMP runtime (vcomp) may be used.
+In order to link against iomp, you'll need to manually download the library and set up the buliding environment by tweaking `CMAKE_INCLUDE_PATH` and `LIB`.
+The instruction [here](https://github.com/pytorch/pytorch/blob/master/docs/source/notes/windows.rst#building-from-source) is an example for setting up both MKL and Intel OpenMP.
+Without these configuraions for CMake, Microsoft Visual C OpenMP runtime (vcomp) will be used.

 Build with CUDA